GitAtom-PDX/GitAtom/README.md

 populate the `content/` repo with the directories `GitAtom` needs to operate.

-Once you have completed the initialization of `GitAtom` (see below), you may move `content/` elsewhere: the main `GitAtom` sourcebase is no longer needed.

 ### Configuration

 GitAtom must be configured using `config.yaml` prior to